Programs (Ministries) of the Golden Seventh-day

 While many school classrooms have 10-30 students per teacher, Pathfinders offers AT LEAST a 1 staff member to every 5 Pathfinder ratio!

-pathfinders meet on the first and third Saturdays of the month
+meet on the first and third Saturdays of the month from 2:30 pm

 us if you are interested in enrolling your children.